MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-SiteMailboxProvisioningPolicy.md

 # New-SiteMailboxProvisioningPolicy

 ## SYNOPSIS
-This cmdlet is available only in on-premises Exchange.
+This cmdlet is available or functional only in on-premises Exchange.

 Site mailboxes were deprecated in Exchange Online and SharePoint Online in 2017.
 For more information, see [Deprecation of Site Mailboxes](https://techcommunity.microsoft.com/t5/microsoft-sharepoint-blog/deprecation-of-site-mailboxes/ba-p/93028).